 Do you know Big Joe?
-Here’s some fun facts about the EWG’s most famous resident:
+Here are some fun facts about our most famous resident:

-- Big Joe was caught by fishermen off Key Largo in 1936 and was about 5 years old.
-Word has it that Lester Piper would pay for Crocs so the fishermen brought him here.
+- Big Joe was caught by fishermen off Key Largo in 1936 and was about 5 years old at the time.
+Word has it that Lester Piper would pay fishermen for crocodiles, so they brought him here.

-- Big Joe was stuffed and put on display under glass in the Gardens until 2013 when he was put into storage.
-Big Joe returned home to the Everglades Wonder Gardens on September 11, 2015
+- The Pipers stuffed Big Joe and put him on display under glass, where he remained until 2013 when he was put into storage.
+Big Joe returned home to the Everglades Wonder Gardens on September 11, 2015.

-- Big Joe’s original enclosure was right out the door to the gardens on the right and is now a beautiful koi pond.
+- Big Joe’s original enclosure was right outside the door leading to the gardens, on the right.
+Today this space is a beautiful koi pond.

-- Big Joe was not picky about what he ate: chicken, fish, beef,
+- Big Joe was not picky about what he ate: chicken, fish, or beef.

 - Other notably large gators and crocs that lived here were Psycho, Crusher, Iron Head, Old Man, and Big Joe 2.

-- The crocs nostrils close upon submersion and they have a special flap in their throat that blocks water entry.
-They are unable to stick out their tongues.
+- A croc’s nostrils close when submerged in water, and they have a special flap in their throats to keep out water.
+They can’t stick out their tongues.

-- Crocs are semiaquatic and prefer freshwater habitats.
+- Crocs are semi-aquatic and prefer saltwater habitats.
 They have webbed feet.

-- Males grow larger than the female.
-They are able to replace each of their 80 teeth up to 50 times during their lives.
+- Males grow larger than females.
+Each of their 80 teeth can be replaced up to 50 times during their lifetimes.